Slice starlike functions over quaternions: Preliminaries

+In one complex variable case, a holomorphic function $f$ in $\mathcal{C}$ is the so-called close-to-convex function introduced by Kaplan.
+In \cite[Theorem 1]{Kaplan}, it was proven that every close-to-convex function is injective which satisfies naturally the Bieberbach conjecture.
+In fact, this result was proved early by Reade in 1955 (see e.g., \cite{Kythe,Reade}).

-Note that we have omitted the word ``left" in the article for simplicity.
+Note that we have omitted the word ``left" for simplicity in the article.
 Certainly, the right slice regular functions have completely analogous theories.
-This point shall be used in the proof of Theorem \ref{Rogosinski}.
+This observation shall be used in the proof of Theorem \ref{Rogosinski}.